Facet Arthritis/Spinal Arthritis – Treatment Lumbar Medial Branch Blocks

 Multiple examples of facet joint arthritis

 Lumbar Medial Branch Blocks

-If lumbar medial branch blocks are effective, the clinician can move to complete a radiofrequency nerve ablation of the medial branch nerves which can greatly improve a patient’s pain, mobility and function without surgery.
+If lumbar medial branch blocks are effective, the clinician can move to complete a radiofrequency ablation for back pain of the medial branch nerves which can greatly improve a patient’s pain, mobility, and function without surgery.